-The Risk & Compliance function leverages capabilities with Suncorp New Zealand's Chief Risk Office in the governance, risk and compliance space.
-The Risk & Compliance function has a dotted reporting line to the Suncorp New Zealand Chief Risk Officer.
+The Company leverages the risk management capabilities of the Suncorp New Zealand Chief Risk Office, including the Company's Risk Advisory function having an indirect reporting line to this team.
 The Board has approved frameworks, policies and limits relating to key categories of risk faced by the Company.
 Management has the primary responsibility and accountability for embedding the risk management framework within the business operations of the Company.
-The Risk and Compliance function has the management responsibility for risk, compliance and related issues of the Company.
-The Company adopts a Three Lines of Defence model in order to manage the accountabilities and governance arrangements for the management of risk.
-The Three Lines of Defence model is outlined below.
+The Company adopts a Three Lines of Defence model in order to manage the accountabilities and governance arrangements for the management of risk, which is outlined below.